yesodweb/yesodweb.com-content/blog/2012/4/debugging-openid.md

 I figured that the error message must have come from `tls`, because it's the only library in that stack that I didn't write.
-So I put together a quick test case to use `http-conduit` to connect the server.
+So I put together a quick test case to use `http-conduit` to connect to the server.
 And it worked perfectly.
 So the bug seemed to not be from either `http-conduit` or `tls`.

 OK, let's start over from the top of the stack.
 I took my `yesod-auth` test program and tried to connect to log in to example.com.
 Same error message.
-So it's not caused by yesod-auth.
+So it's not caused by Haskellers.
 I tried using my authenticate test program.
 Again, same error message.
 But now I know it must be coming from somewhere in authenticate, right?